Using WillowSign to Legally Sign Documents

 FAQs

 A: Yes.
-You can add external signers using their name and email address.
+You can add external signers by entering their name and email address.
+They will receive a link by email to sign the document.

 Q: Can I cancel a WillowSign request after adding signers?

-Q: What happens if a signer doesn’t sign?
+Q: What happens if a signer does not sign?